awslabs/duvet/design/witness/spec.md

 The aggregate executability map MUST NOT be delivered as a
 witness: it is many obligations wearing one map, and delivering it would violate §4.2 by construction.

+If the producer cannot unambiguously translate an annotation's position into artifact coordinates (e.g. the source path matches several artifact paths), it MUST abort the run with the ambiguity rather than skip the position: silently dropping a position would convert a configuration defect into a missing-witness verdict.
+This is a deliberate posture, not an accident of implementation.

 A source position is **proof-testable** iff at least one obligation is rooted there — iff it is in the domain of the